Genesis Vision (GVT) Price Reaches $0.0934 on Top Exchanges

-Genesis Vision (GVT) traded flat against the U.S. dollar during the one day period ending at 16:00 PM E.T. on October 19th.
-One Genesis Vision token can currently be bought for about $0.0934 or 0.00000310 BTC on major exchanges.
+Genesis Vision (GVT) traded flat against the US dollar during the 24 hour period ending at 17:00 PM E.T. on October 22nd.
 Genesis Vision has a market capitalization of $413,397.29 and approximately $4.42 worth of Genesis Vision was traded on exchanges in the last 24 hours.
-In the last week, Genesis Vision has traded down 0% against the U.S. dollar.
+During the last week, Genesis Vision has traded down 0% against the US dollar.
+One Genesis Vision token can currently be bought for $0.0934 or 0.00000310 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.